Strzok-gate and the Mueller cover-up

 How else to explain the strange decision to subpoena Deutsche Bank for information about loans granted by Deutsche Bank to Donald Trump and his businesses?

 Deutsche Bank is a German bank not a Russian bank.
-To insinuate that the Russians control Deutsche Bank – one of the world’s leading international banks – because Deutsche Bank has had some previous financial dealings with Russian banks and businesses is quite simply preposterous.
-I doubt that there is a single important bank in Germany or Austria of which that could not be said.
+To insinuate that the Russians control Deutsche Bank – one of the world’s leading international banks – because Deutsche Bank has had some previous financial dealings with various Russian banks and businesses is quite simply preposterous.
+I doubt that there is a single important bank in Germany or Austria of which that could not also be said.

 Yet in the desperation to find some connection between Donald Trump and Russia it is to these absurdities that Mueller is reduced to.